If you have a few slices of halloumi leftover, you may be wondering if you can keep them and bring them back to life later.

-I have experimented with 5 different reheating methods, to find out what’s best at delivering a fresh, elastic, and flavorful halloumi.
+I’ve experimented with five different halloumi reheating methods, to find out what’s best at delivering a fresh, elastic, and flavorful halloumi.

 (No dry, rubbery halloumi in sight!).